wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.35.0 =
+New: Function to get the Joomla installation language Tested with WordPress 3.9.2

 = 1.34.2 =
 Fixed: Define the width and the height of the images only if it isn't defined yet